CumulusNetworks/docs/content/cumulus-netq-46/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 | Set of interfaces | ifname  | Starts with | \<partial-interface-name\> such as *swp* or *eth* |
 | Set of sensors | s_name | Starts with | \<partial-sensor-name\> such as *fan*, *temp*, or *psu* |

-Refer to {{<link title="WJH Event Messages Reference">}} for WJH drop types and reasons.
+Refer to {{<link title="WJH Events Reference">}} for WJH drop types and reasons.
 Leaving an attribute value blank defaults to *all*: all hostnames, interfaces, sensors, forwarding resources, ACL resources, and so forth.

 Each attribute is displayed on the rule card as a regular expression equivalent to your choices above: